project-a/mondrian-server/README.md

 - **Simplified user managment in Saiku**: The internal user management and other configuration features of Saiku have been disabled in favor of external ACL and folder based query repositories.

-If you use Saiku in your organization, then please consider [sponsoring Saiku](https://www.meteorite.bi/products/saiku/sponsorship).
+If you use Saiku in your organization, then please consider [purchasing a commercial Saiku licence](https://www.meteorite.bi/products/saiku-pricing/).

 &nbsp;